UMAprotocol/protocol/packages/api/src/apps/serverless_read/README.md

-# Uma Serverless Ingestor App
+# Uma Serverless Read App

 This is the application that exposes the Google Datastore application state through an Express server.
 It is designed to be lightweight and stateless.